Kolefn/cantina-autonomous-drone/rl_deeprotor_robomaker_coach_gazebo/README.md

-# DeepRacer notebook using Amazon SageMaker RL and AWS RoboMaker services
+# DeepRotor notebook using Amazon SageMaker RL and AWS RoboMaker services

-This folder contains examples of how to use RL to train an autonomous deepracer.
-This is a jailbreaker for the AWS DeepRacer.
-This gives a glimse of architecture used to get the DeepRacer working.
+This folder contains examples of how to use RL to train an autonomous drone.
+This is a based off the the AWS DeepRacer code found at [https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo](rl_deepracer_robomaker_coach_gazebo).
+This gives a glimse of architecture used to get the DeepRotor working.

 ## Contents

-* `deepracer_rl.ipynb`: notebook for training autonomous race car.
+* `deeprotor_rl.ipynb`: notebook for training autonomous drone.

 * `Dockerfile`: Custom docker instead of using SageMaker default docker

 * `src/`
   * `training_worker.py`: Main entrypoint for starting distributed training job
   * `markov/`: Helper files for S3 upload/download
-   * `presets/default.py`: Preset (configuration) for DeepRacer
+   * `presets/default.py`: Preset (configuration) for DeepRotor
    * `rewards/default.py`: Custom reward function
-   * `environments/deepracer_racetrack_env.py`: Gym environment file for DeepRacer
+   * `environments/deeprotor_racetrack_env.py`: Gym environment file for DeepRotor
-   * `actions/model_metadata_10_state.json`: JSON file to customize your action space & the speed
   * `lib/`: redis configuration file and ppo_head.py customized tensorflow file copied to sagemaker container.

 * `common/`: helper function to build docker files.